 Project roadmaps provide a strategic overview of the major elements of a project.
-It should include a project’s objectives, milestones, deliverables, resources, and planned timeline.
+It should include objectives, milestones, deliverables, resources, and planned timeline.

 Project managers can use roadmaps both to communicate a project’s strategic objectives to stakeholders and as an ongoing reference guide to keep them on track with their project’s progress.
 Just as a product roadmap communicates the “why” behind a product, a project roadmap should articulate the strategic reasoning for pursuing the project.

 Project roadmap vs. project plan: what’s the difference?

 A project plan provides the task-level details of a project, presented on a timeline, to help project managers assign responsibilities and track all aspects of a project at a granular level.
 This document is primarily an internal resource for the project team to maintain an up-to-date view of how the project is progressing.